tyhuang98/HERE-release/README.md

 Implementation of the paper:

-[Efficient and Robust Point Cloud Registration via Heuristics-guided Parameter Search] (Early Accepted to T-PAMI 2024).
+[Efficient and Robust Point Cloud Registration via Heuristics-guided Parameter Search] (T-PAMI 2024).

+To apply this algorithm to your data, you may need to adjust the noise_bound (Line-42 in ./demo.cpp) and BRANCH_ACCURACY (Line-22 in ./include/utils.h).
+For example, smaller BRANCH_ACCURACY leads to higher accuracy but requires more time cost.

 ## Citation